 - M.M. and Adelheid Suzuki from Katekyo Hitman Reborn! both wear stockings with suspenders.

-- Ghost Talkers Daydream: Misaki is a dominatrix, so this naturally comes with the territory; often combined with garters and Thigh-High Boots.
-Even when she isn't wearing her S&M attire, she'll occasionally wear nylons, though she usually goes barefoot instead.
+- Ghost Talkers Daydream: Misaki is a dominatrix, so sexy lingerie comes with the territory; often combined with garters and thigh high boots.
+Even when she isn't wearing her S&M attire, she'll occasionally wear nylons for lounging around the house.

-- James Bond film Never Say Never Again.
-The Vamp Fatima Blush has a victim hooked on heroin to force him to obey her.
+- In the unofficial Bond film Never Say Never Again, The Vamp Fatima Blush has a victim hooked on heroin to force him to obey her.
 She carries a hypo filled with the drug in a garter belt (under a nurse's uniform no less), and exposes it while taking out the hypo.
 On YouTube starting at 1:05.

 - Both Silk Spectres get variations of this in the Watchmen movie, although in Sally's case it's justified by the fact that pantyhose weren't yet common in the 1950s.

 - The original Silk Spectre does wear stockings and suspenders in the comic.